Leicestershire beat Glos to make One-Day Cup final

 |Leicestershire 126-4 (28.3 overs): Mulder 55*, Handscomb 49*

-Leicestershire overcame an early-inning wobble as they beat Gloucestershire by six wickets to reach the One-Day Cup final.
+Leicestershire overcame an early-innings wobble as they beat Gloucestershire by six wickets to reach the One-Day Cup final.

 The Foxes qualified for their first List A final since 2001 as they bowled out the visitors for 125, then lost four quick wickets before getting home on 126-4.